Holidoit Logo

 In this article we offer, for each of the 4 lakes, a complete guide to the main tourist locations with tips for trips and visits.

-Also known as Verbano, Lake Maggiore is divided between Piedmont, Lombardy and the district of Locarno (Switzerland) and is the second largest lake in Italy.
-It is particularly famous for its gardens and the Borromean Islands, shown in photo.
+Also called Verbano, Lake Maggiore è divided between Piedmont, Lombardy and the district of Locarno (Switzerland) and is the second largest lake in Italy. È particularly famous for its gardens and the Borromean Islands, shown in photo.

 Let's discover them together.